Martirosyan-Davit/backend-api-friendships/README.md

 </dl>

 ### Redis Installation
-To utilize this code, make sure to install Redis using the following link:
+Redis is used to store sessions in the code.
+If you already have Redis installed, please do not forget to configure it.
+If Redis is not installed, you can install it using the following links:

 For Linux:   [https://redis.io/docs/install/install-stack/linux/]
 For macOS:   [https://redis.io/docs/install/install-stack/mac-os/]